-- Indonesia realizes that investment in green and sustainable infrastructure is becoming increasingly important in post-pandemic. - □ Regarding the NDC targets in reducing carbon emission, Indonesia has outlined the PPP priority sectors of 2020-2024, in which two sectors are related to climate issue, respectively: - Urban Transport, and - Waste Management - Environmental quality aspects of projects are considered since the beginning of PPP project cycle, notably in planning and preparation stage, such as climate change issues and promoting green financing. - □ The Project Development Facility (PDF) from MoF is focused to assist those priority sectors while considering environmental and other quality aspects during project preparation and its implementation..
+- ☐ Indonesia realizes that investment in green sustainable infrastructure is becoming increasingly important in post-pandemic. - ☐ Regarding the NDC targets in reducing carbon emission, Indonesia has outlined the PPP priority sectors of 2020-2024, in which two sectors are related to climate issue, respectively: - Urban Transport, and - Waste Management - Environmental quality aspects of projects are considered since the beginning of PPP project cycle, notably in planning and preparation stage, such as climate change issues and promoting green financing. - The Project Development Facility (PDF) from MoF is focused to assist those priority sectors while considering environmental and other quality aspects during project preparation and its implementation...

-MoF launched the ESG Framework and Manual in November 2022 to be implemented to projects which involve private financing and receive government supports
+MoF launched the ESG Framework and Manual in 2022 November be to implemented to projects which involve private financing and receive government supports

-Frameworks and manual are developed in collaboration with UNDP and the World Bank
+Frameworks and manual developed are collaboration with UNDP and the World Bank